The other night my partner and I were talking. He said how did you get so good at dreaming?

 12. Toxically shamed like you just weren’t good enough?

-13. Did my parent tell you that you were bad or too much?
+13. Did your parent tell you that you were bad or too much?

 14. If only you would do XYZ, if you could change to be different, then you could be deserving of their love?